People in the Past Weren't Alcoholics: Drinking in the Past

 Peasants up to the 20th century had to do some work on pretty much most days (you can’t just not feed your animals for a day or two), and certain times where they had to work intensively every day (harvesting time in summer which was a very short time period with lots of work) so being hungover every Saturday as some students (and some office workers, I reckon) wasn’t really an option.

-Perhaps the situation was different for students in the universities from the medieval era onwards, perhaps it wasn’t — we don’t really know for a fact.
+Perhaps the situation was different for students in the universities from the medieval era onward, perhaps it wasn’t — we don’t really know for a fact.

 Either way, alcohol did play an important part in society in the past, at least in Europe, not for getting drunk but also for taste and healthcare.